ravi1806/SQL/readme.md

 * All this can be written in one query as following.
 * SELECT Movies.title, Genre.name FROM Movies INNER JOIN Movies_Genre ON Movies.id = Movies_Genre.movie_id INNER JOIN Genre ON Movies_Genre.genre_id = Genre.id WHERE title = 'Peter Pan';

+* Question: Join the Movies table with the Rooms table so that we only fetch movies that have an associated room.
+Let's get a little more specific, and only return the movie title, the id for the room, and number of seats in the theatre.
+Now, let's filter the results more by only showing theatres with more than 75 seats.
+Remember, the WHERE clause should go after the JOIN syntax.
+Finally, let's sort the result by seats in the theatre from most to least seats.
+* Ans: SELECT Movies.title, Rooms.id, Rooms.seats From Movies INNER JOIN Rooms ON Movies.id = Rooms.movie_id WHERE seats > 75 ORDER BY seats DESC;